 Squeezing as many plants as possible into one space won’t necessarily equal more yields.
 Crowding your tent means your plants will figuratively be fighting each other for light and CO2.
 Proper plant spacing was one factor mentioned in a McGill University study about cannabis yields.

 Light will also be a big factor.
 If your lighting isn’t strong enough, you could end up with the same harvest from 1 to 2 plants as you would from 3 or 4 plants.
 Read my guide on proper light strength and coverage here.
+You can also read my guide for maximizing yields here.

 You’re now fully prepared to purchase the right size grow tent that’ll fit any number of plants you desire.
 These are general guidelines that should work out just fine.